uky-web/limestone_archive/src/_patterns/02-components/300-blocks/statistic.md

 Fields:

-* Label Above, Simple Text Editor
 * Statistic: Text only (no markup)
-* Label Below, Simple Text Editor
+* Label Below: Text only (no markup)
+* Editorial text: Simple text editor, 1-2 short sentences